Wojcik Law Firm

 What Is Workers' Compensation?

-Workers' Compensation is a form of insurance which offers medical care and cash benefits to employees who have become ill or been injured because of their employment, and the claim is paid in all cases where the employer or their insurance company agree that the illness or injury has been caused as a direct result of worker's job.
+Workers' Compensation is a form of insurance that offers medical care and cash benefits to employees who have become ill or been injured because of their employment, and the claim is paid in all cases where the employer or their insurance company agrees that the illness or injury has been caused as a direct result of the employee's job.

 In Illinois, Workers' Compensation is governed under the law, determining that individuals who are injured in the course of their employment receive benefits to sustain them during their period of recovery or to help to support them if they are permanently disabled as a result of their injury.
 However, in practice, many injured parties find themselves out of pocket, as if the employer or their insurer argues that the injury is unrelated to the worker's job, benefits may be refused or terminated.